October (software): Features

+Larajax

+In January 2026, with the release of October CMS v4.1, the project's built-in Ajax framework was extracted and released as an independent open-source package called Larajax, licensed under the MIT License.
+Larajax allows Laravel developers to call controller methods directly from HTML using a data-request attribute, without creating separate API routes.
+The package consolidates page-specific actions into a single route per page rather than requiring separate API endpoints, using an approach the developers described as having been refined over years of production use within October CMS.

+The release marked a partial return to open-source distribution for the project, which had moved to a proprietary license in 2021.

 Ukraine cyberattacks

 From the 13th to 14th of January 2022, a known vulnerability in October CMS was used to deface the Ministry of Education and Science, the Ministry of Foreign Affairs, the Cabinet of Ministers and other Ukrainian government websites as part of the 2022 Ukraine cyberattacks.
 The Ukrainian Ministry of Digital Transformation announced that there was no data leak.
 The vulnerabilities were fixed nearly a year before the attack, although not all sites were running the latest version.
 Ukrainian cybersecurity agencies said the attack involved exploitation of CVE-2021-32648, a vulnerability in the October CMS, as well as the exploitation of the notorious Log4Shell flaw, and DDoS attacks.